The Project

 We have established clear goals and strategies aimed at reducing environmental impacts while promoting sustainable practices across all stages of the project.

-Highest level of protection for over 2-hectares a of significant Cumberland Plain Woodlands.
+Protection for over 2-hectares a of significant Cumberland Plain Woodlands.

-3 new publicly accessible parks across the site, totalling over 14,400 square metres of open space.
+3 new publicly accessible parks across the site, totalling over 14,000 square metres of open space.

-• Over 550 new trees planted along proposed roads and within parks across the site.
+• Over 600 new trees planted along proposed roads and within parks across the site.

 Future tree canopy on site will exceed the tree canopy that currently exists, cooling the neighbourhood.